 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met 5 times during the year.
-Attendance during the year at meetings of the board of trustees was as follows:
+The Board of Trustees has formally met 5 times during the period this report concerns.
+Attendance during the year at meetings of the Board of Trustees was as follows: